DASA-Design/PyDASA/README.md

 1. **analysis**

    1. test_conversion.py: tests for unit conversion handler for the solver.
-NOT NOW!!! ❌
+NOT YET! 📋
-   2. test_scenario.py: tests for sensitivity analysis of the Coefficients NOT NOW!!! ❌
+   2. test_scenario.py: tests for sensitivity analysis of the Coefficients NOT YET! 📋
    3. test_simulation.py: tests for the monte carlo simulator for one coefficient. ✅

    ---